 Mexico and the United States are both federal republics, and Mexico is much more centralized with most of its power and wealth concentrated at the federal level.
-Although Mexico has been in the process of devolving government responsibilities to the state and municipal levels for the past several decades, the process has been slow, iBased on observation of border crossings and interviews with frequent border crossers by the IRSC research team for this study.

-especially with regard to government funding.7 In Baja California, the federal government still provides about 40 percent of local and state government budgets.
+Although Mexico has been in the process of devolving government responsibilities to the state and municipal levels for the past several decades, the process has been slow, especially with regard to government funding.
+In Baja California, the federal government still provides about 40 percent of local and state government budgets.